Angel's Frypan

 Angel's Frypan (天使のフライパン, Tenshi no Furaipan) is a Japanese manga series written and illustrated by Etsushi Ogawa.
 It was serialized in Kodansha's Comic Bom Bom, which was aimed at elementary-aged boys.
-The manga received the 2007 Kodansha Manga Award for the children's category.
+The manga received the 2007 Kodansha Manga Award in the children's category.

+Plot

 Kunimi Satoshi stayed at home and did nothing for a year after his father had gone missing.
 However meeting with his classmate, Tsuji Keita, he somehow manage to graduate middle school, and to become a master chef, he decide to work in Teito hotel, one of highest hotel known for cooking.